School Vaccination Program: for parents and carers

 • Reporting serious side effects to their local public health unit (this is called passive surveillance)

-• Taking part in programs like AusVaxSafety, which actively checks how people respond to vaccines
+• Taking part in programs like AusVaxSafety, which actively checks how people respond to vaccines.

-AusVaxSafety publishes vaccine safety surveillance data through the AusVaxSafety vaccine safety surveillance system.
+AusVaxSafety watches for side effects from vaccines such as: Flu, HPV, RSV, shingles, and whooping cough (including during pregnancy).
+It also publishes vaccine safety surveillance data through the AusVaxSafety vaccine safety surveillance system.

 The Australian Government publishes yearly reports on vaccine safety through Australia-wide annual reports on AEFI surveillance.

-Another program, FluTracking complements these efforts by monitoring respiratory illness symptoms in the community to raise awareness about respiratory illness.
+Another program, FluTracking, complements these efforts by monitoring respiratory illness symptoms in the community to raise awareness about respiratory illness.
 You can learn more and sign up at: FluTracking.

 If your child missed their school vaccination

-If gave consent but your child missed their vaccination, you’ll get a notification letting you know they weren’t vaccinated.
+If you gave consent but your child missed their vaccination, you’ll get a notification letting you know they weren’t vaccinated.

 Every effort will be made to vaccinate students who have completed consent but missed vaccination throughout the year at subsequent school clinics.
 Where this is possible, parents will be advised of arrangements for catch-up vaccinations.